HieuKVN/husc-cpp/README.md

 ## Repository Structure

 - Each solution is organized by **problem code**.
-- Source files are named after their corresponding problem IDs (for example: `pb0001.cpp`).
+- Source files are named after their corresponding problem IDs.

 ## Status